Vikram Jaswal: Research

 Jaswal's initial research focused on learning in typically developing preschool-age children.
 Some of his early research provided evidence that sad children learn better than happy children.
 He began researching autism when his daughter was diagnosed with the condition.

-Jaswal's recent research focuses on augmentative communication methods for non-speaking autistic people.
-He argues that the belief that non-speaking autistic people have less to contribute, and less intelligence than people who do speak, is ableist.
+Jaswal's recent research focuses on communication and social interaction in autism, including assisted and augmentative communication for nonspeaking autistic people.
+He has argued that the assumptions that speech is superior to other forms of communication, or that nonspeaking people do not think, reflect ableist views.

-Psychologist Stuart Vyse critiques Jaswal's authorship study stating that Jaswal didn't blind the facilitator to test protocols and the facilitator held the letter board in the air during the eye tracking activities.
-Flawed methodology with no explanation of why it is necessary to have the facilitator hold the letterboard in the air instead of flat on a table or on a easel.
+Psychologist Stuart Vyse critiques Jaswal's 2020 eye-tracking study of assisted autistic communication, stating that it was descriptive and did not rule out assistant influence.
+Vyse noted that the assistant held the letterboard during the sessions and questioned why the letterboard could not instead be placed on a table or easel.
 Vyse states "In my opinion, the evidence they offer is not compelling.
 As a result, they have not met the burden of proof incumbent on them."

-Drexel University autism program professor Katharine Beals claims that Jaswal's eye-tracking study "is based on faulty assumptions that undermine both its rationale and its conclusions."
+Kathrine Beals, affiliated with the Autism Program at Drexel University's School of Education, argued that Jaswal's eye-tracking study "is based on faulty assumptions that undermine both its rationale and its conclusions."
+Beals criticized the study because it did not use a double-blind message-passing test However, Jaswal has argued that messaging-passing tests may underestimate or misrepresent ability when they do not account for the developmental history and testing conditions of nonspeaking autistic people.

+Jaswal and his research team used eye-tracking technology during a familiar communication activity to study the visual-motor patterns of nonspeaking autistic participants.
+The researchers reported that participants looked at most letters before pointing to them, made few spelling errors, and showed timing patterns that the authors interpreted as evidence of agency in assisted autistic communication among the participants studied.